-Line 19-Other Credits
+Line 20-Other Credits

-See your tax return for the carryback year for any additional credits such as the earned income credit, credit for child and dependent care expenses, child tax credit, education credits, foreign tax credit, etc., that will apply in that year.
-If you make an entry on line 19, identify the credit(s) claimed.
+See your tax return for the carryback year for any additional credits such as the earned income credit, credit for child and dependent care expenses, child tax credit, education credits, foreign tax credit, retirement savings contributions credit, etc., that will apply in that year.
+If you make an entry on this line, identify the credit(s) claimed.